Overview

 How EMI Enters an RCA Signal Path

-RCA (single-ended unbalanced) cables consist of two conductors: an outer shield that carries ground and an inner conductor that carries the audio AC signal.
-Because most devices in a car share a common chassis ground, the outer shield remains relatively neutral — but the inner conductor is exposed to electromagnetic radiation from nearby sources.
+RCA (single-ended unbalanced) cables consist of two conductors: an outer shield that doubles as the signal return, and an inner conductor that carries the forward audio signal.
+The shield is not neutral: every audio current that flows out the inner conductor returns through the shield.
+In a vehicle, voltage drops along the chassis ground between head unit and amplifier appear directly on the shield (the classic ground-loop mechanism), and the inner conductor is additionally exposed to radiated electromagnetic interference from nearby sources.

 Common EMI sources in a vehicle include: